-Take shells, rocks, or any other object where you can get 32, and start marking them with half X’s and half O’s.
-We used a Sharpie.
-These will be your checker pieces.
+Take shells, rocks, or any other object that you can get 32 of, and start marking them with half X’s and half O’s (we used a Sharpie) These will be your checker pieces.
 If you also want to be able to play chess, use the other side of your objects to write the specific piece names.

 And if you want a portable checker set, but don’t want to put in the work, Amazon has a good rug set that is pretty neat…